silvtal/dilgrowth/README.md

 - `wrapper.sh`: Just a wrapper we use in our cluster.
 It launches `dilgrowth_old_1g.R` for different samples of an abundance table.
 Needs the `results.txt` PCG table + a `table.from.biom`-like abundance table.
 For each initial sample, a folder is generated that contains simulations _for each PCG separately_.
 Each PCG will reach the relative abundance that was specified on the PCG table.

+## Tests
+Numerous tests and their results available at /tests folder.

 ## Others